 1. The Whole Truth BBC TV play (17 July 1955; repeated 6 March 1956 )

 Written by Philip Mackie; directed by Stephen Harrison.

 With Griffith Jones (Lewis Paulton), Sarah Lawson (Brenda Paulton), Ellen Blueth (Deenie), Michael Brill (Hugh Carliss), Margo Lorenz (Marion Gray), Oswald Laurence (Police Constable), Arnold Bell (Detective Inspector Brett), John Howlett (Detective Sergeant Petty).

 It would seem that the TV play really was quite successful as the stage version premiered barely four months after the broadcast, on 11 October 1955 at the Aldwych Theatre in London with Ellen Blueth and John Howlett reprising their roles.
 On stage a young Leslie Phillips played Carliss, and I dearly wish a record of this remained as he has so rarely played villains and I would love to see how he performed in it.
-The play is set mostly in the Poulton’s living room with a short act set at the police station and is well thought through if not especially original; and indeed, the second murder of a completely innocent character may very well put some people off, though this is not a play that attempts any kind of depth or really elicit much in the way sympathy – it’s a thriller that wants to keep you on your toes and it more or less does that, albeit in a very conventional way.
+The play is set mostly in the Poulton’s living room with a short act set at the police station and is well thought-through if not especially original; and indeed, the second murder (of a completely innocent character) may very well put some people off, though this is not a play that attempts any kind of depth or really to elicit much in the way sympathy.
+It’s a thriller that wants to keep you on your toes and it more or less does that, albeit in a very conventional way.

 2. The Whole Truth – stage version (premiered 11 October 1955 at the Aldwych Theatre, London )

 Written by Philip Mackie; directed by Leslie Linder.